-As approved by the ICC on July 14, 2022, this Plan originally set the EEC category capacity at the statutorily mandated minimum of 10% of total ABP capacity for the 2022-2023 and 2023-2024 program years.
-However, due to several contextual factors that led the Agency and stakeholders to expect that the EEC category might be under subscribed, the Plan did not provide any process for selecting among projects submitted on the same day should applications exceed the capacity allocated to either Group.
-The IPA began accepting applications for Approved Vendors to be certified as EECs on December 14, 2021, the same date on which the first block of capacity for the EEC category opened for applications as part of the re-opening of the Adjustable Block Program outlined in P.A.
-102-0662.
-During the reopening period of December 14, 2021 through June 30, 2022, the IPA did not receive a single project application into the EEC category and certified only 3 Approved Vendors as EECs.
+As approved by the ICC on July 14, 2022, this Plan originally set the EEC category capacity at the statutorily mandated minimum of 10% of total ABP capacity for the 2022-2023 and 2023-2024 program years.337 However, due to several contextual factors that led the Agency and stakeholders to expect that the EEC category might be undersubscribed, the Plan did not provide any process for selecting among projects submitted on the same day should applications exceed the capacity allocated to either Group.338 The IPA began accepting applications for Approved Vendors to be certified as EECs on December 14, 2021, the same date on which the first block of capacity for the EEC category opened for applications as part of the re-opening of the Adjustable Block Program outlined in P.A.
+102-0662.339 During the reopening period of December 14, 2021 through June 30, 2022, the IPA did not receive a single project application into the EEC category and certified only 3 Approved Vendors as EECs.
 The Agency filed its Draft 2022 Long-Term Plan on March 21, 2022 and all Objections, Responses, and Replies to Responses were filed with the ICC by June 24, 2022.
-Given the low engagement from EECs in the lead up to and during litigation of the 2022 Long-Term Plan, the Agency had little evidence that applications to the EEC category in the first two program years would exceed a given year's capacity-let alone exceed it on the first day.
-Instead, comments from
+Given the low engagement from EECs in the lead up to and during litigation of the 2022 Long-Term Plan, the Agency had little evidence that applications to the EEC category in the first two program years

-^{336 20} ILCS 3855/1-75(c)(1)(K)(vi).
+^{337 20} ILCS 3855/1-75(c)(1)(K)(vi).

-337 See, e.g., IPA Response at 49-57; IPA Reply to Responses at 30-36.
+338 See, e.g., IPA Response at 49-57; IPA Reply to Responses at 30-36.

-^{338 20} ILCS 3855/1-75(c)(1)(G)(iv)(6)
+^{339 20} ILCS 3855/1-75(c)(1)(G)(iv)(6)

-stakeholders and briefs filed in the Docket before the ICC consistently expressed concerns about the potential shortage of EECs and EEC project applications.339 These impressions were further confirmed during the first two months of the 2022-2023 program year when the EEC category opened on September 1, 2022, for distributed generation project applications.
+would exceed a given year's capacity-let alone exceed it on the first day.
+Instead, comments from stakeholders and briefs filed in the Docket before the ICC consistently expressed concerns about the potential shortage of EECs and EEC project applications.340 These impressions were further confirmed during the first two months of the 2022-2023 program year when the EEC category opened on September 1, 2022, for distributed generation project applications.
 The Agency did not receive any applications for DG projects in the EEC category through October 31, 2022, and had certified only 13 Approved Vendors as EECs.